-Located in Boulder, Colorado, Naropa University is a private, nonprofit, liberal arts university offering undergraduate and graduate degree programs in the arts, early childhood education, environmental studies, peace studies, psychology and religious studies.
+Located in Boulder, Colorado, Naropa University is a private, nonprofit, liberal arts university offering undergraduate and graduate degree programs in the arts, education, environmental studies, peace studies, psychology and religious studies.

 Buddhist-inspired and nonsectarian, Naropa University is rooted in contemplative education, a teaching and learning approach that integrates Eastern wisdom studies and the arts with traditional Western scholarship.
 Naropa was the birthplace of the modern mindfulness movement.

 Eastern and Western studies.
 Contemplative practice.
 Experiential learning.
 And a deep commitment to inclusivity in the most expansive sense of the word.

 Naropa University is the first and only accredited university in North America that is completely based on Contemplative Education.

 Contemplative Education combines traditional academics, experiential learning, and contemplative practice to inspire critical thinking, the acquisition of new skills, and unprecedented self-awareness.

 Chögyam Trungpa Rinpoche's aspiration for Naropa was to "reignite the pilot light" of wisdom which he believed had been extinguished in the world.

 For Naropa University, the key to relighting the pilot light has been honoring the wisdom traditions of the East and West, and joining them with the discovery of our inner wisdom through contemplative practice.

 Learn more about Naropa’s founder and vision.

 Naropa University has a storied history that dovetails with the spread of Tibetan Buddhism in the West, the Outrider poetry movement, and the legacy of the counterculture.